Data Science and Business Analytics Fund

 Call for Proposals

 Wharton faculty are invited to submit proposals that demonstrate the need for financial support and infrastructure to enhance faculty research, student learning opportunities, and engagement with industry and alumni.
 Proposals are reviewed on a bi-annual basis.
-Spring 2023 proposals are due at 11:59 p.m.
-ET on April 3.
+The Spring 2024 application opens on December 15, 2023.
+Proposals are due by 11:59 p.m.
+ET on January 19, 2024.
 If interested in submitting a proposal, please contact analytics@wharton.upenn.edu.

 Analytics Projects and Labs